takagi97/PMT2I/README.md

 pip install openai tqdm datetime tiktoken
 ```

-For other environments used to conduct inference and evaluation, please the requirement files in Requirements.
+For other environments used to conduct inference and evaluation, please see the requirement files in Requirements.

 ## Citation